Location: Ottawa, Ontario, Canada

 Meaghan attended Queen’s law and graduated in 2009.
 While in law school Meaghan worked for the National Judicial Institute, assisting in the development of educational programming for judges, with a focus on evidentiary issues in the criminal context.

 In addition to her broad-ranging practice, Meaghan specializes in youth criminal justice and teaches Youth Criminal Justice for the Faculty of Law at the University of Ottawa.
-Meaghan is a member of the Ottawa Youth Justice Service Network, and the Ontario Bar Association's Child and Youth Law Executive.
+Meaghan is a member of the Ottawa Youth Justice Service Network, and the Ontario Bar Association’s Child and Youth Law Executive.
 She also sits on the Board of Directors for Ottawa’s Collaborative Justice Program, advocating for the increased use of this program in youth cases.

 Year Joined Firm